AndrewTweddle/CodingExercises/misc/WordRectangles/readme.md

 This suggests that a more fruitful line of improvement is to consider other patterns of expanding by row or by column to control the shape of the search tree.

 #### Brainstorming further improvement ideas

+The data structures could be improved further.
+For example, each TrieNode could have a bit-set with one bit per ASCII or UTF-8 character (though this would make the algorithm harder to generalize to other encodings later).
+Taking a bitwise AND of the row trie's and column trie's bitsets would give the common letters.
+Instead of iterating through maps, the algorithm could iterate through the set bits and lookup the relevant sub-tries in a map.

+However, the performance data suggests that optimizing the algorithm will be far more effective than optimizing data structures.

 A disadvantage of the current scheme is that one column is filled at a time.
 If position (i,j) is impossible to fill because of the choice of letter at position (i,0), say, then the algorithm must back-track across all columns c < j, potentially trying many different combinations which all fail at position (i,j) or earlier, before it chooses a different letter at (i, 0).
 Position (i, j) is pruning the search tree too late.